Email Personalization Fails Can Seriously Work Against You

-If necessary, send to a small sample of your list to be extra sure that your variables are working properly before you send to everyone.
-And, be sure to have a fall back in place — if a piece of data doesn’t exist for an individual reader, the personalized element should have a more generic default or disappear all together.
+If necessary, send a small sample of your list to be extra sure that your variables are working properly before you send it to everyone.
+And, be sure to have a fallback in place — if a piece of data doesn’t exist for an individual reader, the personalized element should have a more generic default or disappear altogether.

 As a reader, seeing your broken variables delivered in my email tells me that creating your messages wasn’t worth your time, so reading it is probably not worth mine.
 Do everything you can to ensure that your personalization efforts are working properly before you send so that you can achieve the maximum effectiveness of your message with each and every delivery.